serxipc/vefa-srest/README.md

 - [ ] Make sure the client version detection works and alerts are logged (for Ringo Client)
 - [ ] Verify inbound messages belonging to us (receiver connected to account)
 - [ ] Verify outbound messages parameters actually matching what's specified in the document
-- [ ] Validate messages both inbound and outbound
+- [ ] Validate messages both inbound and outbound, should be pluggable
 - [ ] Hardcoded ADMIN_USERNAME ("sr-admin") should be changed (used when logging in as other users)

 ### Other changes (unordered)